One of the first things we want to know about our tarantulas (other than what species it is) is whether it’s a male or female, of course!

 WHAT AM I LOOKING FOR?

-The spermatheca structure (inside the green oval/circle) is present on the epigastric furrow/line between the two sets of book lungs closest to the tarantulas legs and carapace.
-This is called the anterior set of book lungs.
+The spermatheca structure inside the green oval is present on the epigastric furrow or “line” between the two sets of book lungs closest to the tarantulas legs and carapace.
+This is called the anterior set of book lungs, andterior is just a fancy way of saying “nearer to the front”.
 On males, you will see no structure at all and the only thing visible is the epigastric furrow / line.

 This video shows how to determine the sex of a tarantula.
 Here we have sexed a male exuvium which clearly show that they lack the spermatheca structure.